dani/patrix/README.md

   * HTTP::Request
   * Config::Simple
   * File::HomeDir
+  * File::Basename
+  * File::MimeInfo
+  * Path::Tiny
   * Getopt::Long
   * JSON

-For now it's very limited, and can only send messages to a room.
+For now it's very limited, and can only send text messages and files to a room.
 Here're the vailable options:

   * --user: specify the user you want to login as
   * --password: the password to auth against the HS